Many couples dream of having large families with three or more children, but often they regret it when that dream becomes a reality.

 It is up to you to ride it out until things become a little easier.
 I found with my kids, it got easier as they were able to communicate a little better.
 So now I can’t imagine life without them all!

 If your third baby was a ‘surprise,’ the regrets might be stronger.
-If you actively decided to have a third baby, then hopefully, it allowed you to prepare a bit more.
+If you actively decided to have a third baby, hopefully, it will allow you to prepare more.

 Good luck!
-You may end up wishing for another baby when you have an empty nest!
+You may wish for another baby when you have an empty nest!